-Whilst countries would no longer receive tax revenues from the air travel taxes, the cuts would stimulate wider improvements in macroeconomic performance (employment, productivity, wages, consumption), and 97% of tax cut would be recouped, mainly from labour taxes, social security and product taxes.PwC, The economic impact of air taxes in Europe, 2017.
+Whilst countries would no longer receive tax revenues from the air travel taxes, the cuts would stimulate wider improvements in macroeconomic performance (employment, productivity, wages, consumption), and 97% of tax cuts would be recouped, mainly from labour taxes, social security and product taxes.PwC, The economic impact of air taxes in Europe, 2017.
 The main report provides aggregate figures for the EEA.
 Individual country reports are also available.

 It illustrates the significant socio-economic costs associated with aviation taxes, which ultimately drive up the cost of travel for consumers.
-Lower-income social groups which have gained from more affordable and well-connected air travel stand to lose out.
+Lower-income social groups that have gained from more affordable and well-connected air travel stand to lose out.
 Aviation taxes are regressive and disproportionately affect island or peripheral economies, which depend on the direct air connectivity essential for tourism, economic growth and employment.
 Neither rail nor maritime transport can provide viable alternatives to competitive direct air transport connections to, and between, geographically peripheral countries or regions.

 Paying a Fair Share

 PwC also estimated that A4E’s members paid a total of €6 billion in aviation-specific taxes in 2017.Prior to the introduction of the Swedish tax in 2018 and the 50% reduction of Austria’s tax in 2018.
-For a capital-intensive industry with low profit margins,Profit margins among the European industry are projected to fall from 4.7% in 2018 to 3.7% on average in 2019, as a result of weak international trade and higher fuel prices. this constitutes a significant financial burden, as airlines would need to substantially boost revenue in order to absorb a new tax.IATA, Economic Performance of the Airline Industry, June 2019
+For a capital-intensive industry with low-profit margins,Profit margins among the European industry are projected to fall from 4.7% in 2018 to 3.7% on average in 2019, as a result of weak international trade and higher fuel prices. this constitutes a significant financial burden, as airlines would need to substantially boost revenue in order to absorb a new tax.IATA, Economic Performance of the Airline Industry, June 2019

 In addition, aviation is the only transport mode to date to be included in the EU’s Emissions Trading System (ETS) from 2012.
 The annual purchase of CO2 emission allowances by the aviation industry has increased from 15 million tons in 2013 to 27 million tons in 2017.
 It is expected to result in a reduction of 193.4 million tons of CO2 from aviation by 2020.EASA, European Environment Agency and Eurocontrol, European Aviation Environmental Report, 2019 The price of emission allowances has more than tripled from early 2018 to mid-2019 and will likely increase further.The price closed at €7.78 on 1 January 2018 and peaked at €29 on 22 July 2019.
 Source: https://sandbag.org.uk/carbon-price-viewer/ As a result, A4E estimates that members will pay €590 million to comply with the ETS in 2019, a 59% increase on the €370 million paid in 2018.

-In this context, it is worth noting that aviation covers its infrastructure costs directly through charges for airports and air traffic management unlike other transport sectors.
+In this context, it is worth noting that aviation covers its infrastructure costs directly through charges for airports and air traffic management, unlike other transport sectors.
 These are significant sums.
-In some EU Member States, airlines also cover security costs at airports, which is funded by the public for other sectors.
+In some EU Member States, airlines also cover security costs at airports, which are funded by the public for other sectors.
 Lastly, the fact that air fares are lower in comparison to some other transport sectors is a direct result of the liberalisation of the EU air transport market, which has gone further than in other sectors and led to high efficiency to the benefit of customers.
 Direct subsidies in the rail and road sectors are considerably higher than in aviation.Infrastructure subsidies for railways in the EU are estimated to be €30–35 billion, for example.
 European Commission, 6th report on monitoring development of railway market, 2019.
 See also the Commission’s study on the prices and quality of rail passenger services, 2016.
 For more information on international standards for air transport taxation, the financial contribution of aviation, and differences with the road and rail sectors, see the ICAO working paper on taxation of international air transport.

 A recent study for the European Commission found that aviation accounts for 5% of the total external costs of transport in the EU, compared with 1.8% for rail, 10% for maritime and 83% for road transport.European Commission, Sustainable Transport Infrastructure Charging and Internalisation of Transport Externalities: Main Findings, May 2019